 When repair makes sense:

-A small, accessible leak in the radiator tank or along a seam can often be repaired for $150 to $300.
+A small, accessible leak in the radiator tank or along a seam can often be repaired affordably.
 If the radiator is relatively new (under 5 years old), the core is in good condition with no widespread corrosion, and the leak is isolated, a targeted repair can extend the radiator's life for years.
 Leak repair also makes sense as a temporary fix when you are planning to sell or trade in the vehicle in the near future and a full replacement is not cost-justified.

 When replacement is the better choice: